alovajs/alova/README.md

 - Multi-request serial and parallel;
 - Anti-shake for frequent requests, avoid front-end data flashing, and reduce server pressure;
 - Important interface retry mechanism to reduce the probability of request failure caused by network instability;
-- Silent submission, when you only care about submitting data, directly respond to the success event after submitting the request, and the background ensures that the request is successful;
+- Silent submit, when you only care about submitting data, directly respond to the success event after submitting the request, and the background ensures that the request is successful;
-- Offline submission, temporarily store the submitted data locally when offline, and submit it after network connection;
+- Offline submit, temporarily store the submitted data locally when offline, and submit it after network connection;

 ### request event
 Indicates that the request is sent with the request parameters, and the response is obtained. `alova` can cooperate with any request library or native solution such as `axios`, `fetch`, `XMLHttpRequest`.